epsbLogo

 search icon

 There are certain places you experience that are so much more than just their bricks and mortar.
 Often rich in history, these spaces evoke a reverence that quiets mouths and sparks imaginations.
 Unassumingly located in downtown Edmonton, there is such a place.
 On a quiet street, overlooking Edmonton’s river valley, sits historic McKay Avenue School and the 1881 Schoolhouse, built in 1904 and 1881 respectively.
+We were even home to Alberta’s first Legislative Assembly!

 These historic landmarks continue to provide a wealth of information and opportunities for engagement – through educational programs, museum exhibits and active preservation of Edmonton Public Schools’ dynamic history through an extensive collection of archival and artifactual material.